 The rising price of cotton in the wake of the American Civil War (1861–1865) saw a flood of hundreds of settlers come to Fiji in the 1860s.
 The British made Fiji part of their Empire on 1874.

-Fiji was nt really involved in World War I but in World War II with the creaiton of the Fiji Infantry Regiment.
-An airstrip was built at Nadi (later to become an international airport), and gun emplacements studded the coast.
+Fiji was not really involved in World War I but was in World War II with the creaiton of the Fiji Infantry Regiment.
+An airstrip was built at Nadi (later to become an international airport), and gun emplacements studded the coast to stop Japanese invaders.
 Fijians gained a reputation for bravery in the Solomon Islands campaign.

 The British granted Fiji independence in 1970.
 Democratic rule was interrupted by two military coups in 1987 precipitated by a growing perception that the government was dominated by the Indo-Fijian (Indian) community.
 The second 1987 coup saw both the Fijian monarchy and the Governor General replaced by a non-executive president and the name of the country changed to Republic of Fiji.
 In 1990, the new constitution institutionalised ethnic Fijian domination of the political system.

 1997 saw a a new constitution which was supported by most leaders of the indigenous Fijian and Indo-Fijian communities.
 Fiji was re-admitted to the Commonwealth of Nations.
 The year 2000 brought along another coup, instigated by George Speight which was followed by around coup in 2006.
 On 1 September 2009, Fiji was suspended from the Commonwealth of Nations.
 The action was taken because Cdre.
 Bainimarama failed to hold elections by 2010 as the Commonwealth of Nations had demanded after the 2006 coup.

 A general election took place on 17 September 2014.
 Bainimarama’s Fiji First party won with 59.2% of the vote, and the election was deemed credible by a group of international observers.
 Fiji has been relatively stable since.